 Have you ever noticed that your hair feels a bit thicker in the days immediately following a fresh trim?
 Even if you’ve removed some length, your hair probably feels thicker due to how clean and fresh your ends are.
 Frequent trims and split-end maintenance will help prevent hair from reaching that straggly and stringy point of no return that can emphasize already thin strands.

 Despite our infatuation with long hair, a short length can be just as chic and jaw-dropping.
 So if your hair is on the finer end of the spectrum, consider embracing a shorter ’do.
 When hair is thin and damaged, it can easily verge on the aforementioned straggly, stringy side.
-Plus, a shorter length will encourage body and bounce with virtually no effort.
+Plus, a shorter length will encourage the body and bounce with virtually no effort.

 When it comes to applying product to fine hair, more is definitely not better.
-A volumizing mousse like this one from Fekkai followed by a texturizing spray or dry shampoo can make for a minimal routine with a big impact.
+A volumizing mousse followed by a texturizing spray or The One dry shampoo ($26) can make for a minimal routine with a big impact.
 A volumizer will help fatten up thin strands during the drying process, while a texturizing spray will add some extra body for a day or two.